SE-ML/se-ml.github.io/_pages/practices.md

 We are constantly running a <a href="https://se-ml.github.io/survey/" target="blank"> global survey</a>
 among ML engineering teams to measure the adoption of these practices.
 <br><br>
-The various practices are grouped into 6 categories, as illustrated in the diagram above.
+The various practices are grouped into 6 categories, as illustrated in the diagram above, and listed below.

 {% assign sorted_practices = site.categories.best_practices  | sort:"index" %}